TheShenron/PMS/README.md

 # Password Manager
-Now no need to remember the Fucking Password | Generate Your Own Password with encryption method and save it with  a direct URL #
+Now no need to remember the Password | Generate Your Own Password with encryption method and save it with  a direct URL #

 ## Installation